cloudpro-dev/datamap/README.md

 Potential sources could be:
 - Web form
 - Interface message
+- Database table

-If you have the **same system** in the model twice then you are doing it wrong.
+N.B: If you have the **same system** in the model twice then you are doing it wrong.

 ## Destination